 The interviewers want to see the candidate’s thinking process and how they handle challenges.
 They also want to see the candidate’s judgement, critical thinking and ability to write correct code in person.
 After this, there will be extensive discussions about the code and its reasoning.

 The best candidates are the ones that get excited during the interview and even appreciate it if they learn something new along the way.
-“They need to show off their excellence,” says Roman.
+“They need to show off their excellence,” said Roman.
 “We are there to guide them through their great ideas.”

 LESSON #4: CEO PARTICIPATION